 downtown, a collection of articles on the urban impacts of market reform and

 political liberalization in Saint Petersburg, Russia, and more recently, works

-on the urban dynamics of Chicago’s LGBT communities.
+on the urban dynamics of Chicago’s LGBT communities, and on the triangulation

-beyond ‘the urban’ to works on state and identity formations, and international
+urban’ in works on state and national identity formations and the geopolitics